luigipacheco/animaquina-xarm/README.md

 ## Usage

-1. Select the robot you have from the drop down list this is either ur16e, ur10e or ur5e
+1. Select the robot you have from the drop down list this is either ufxarm6_twin, uf850 or ur5e
 2. Set the IP address of your Universal Robot in the Animaquina panel.
-3. In the robot selection dropdown, select 'ufxarm6_twin' armature, in the target select the 'tcp_target' .
+3. In the target selection dropdown, select the 'tcp_target' .
 4. Click the **Connect** button to establish a connection with the robot.
 5. Click the **Update Pose** button to synchronize the digital twin's TCP with the selected robot's TCP.
 This action updates the current joint rotation and TCP position of the digital twin robot.
 6. On the info panel, you can view the current joint rotation and TCP position of the digital twin.